Biezax/nginx/README.md

 - **Ensures compatibility** - uses standard Ubuntu paths and conventions, making it a drop-in replacement
 - **Provides version-specific packages** - separate builds for different Ubuntu versions ensure optimal compatibility

-The resulting packages (`nginx-consultant-jammy`, `nginx-consultant-noble`) can be installed and managed just like official Ubuntu packages, but with the extended functionality that was previously available in nginx-extras and more.
+The resulting packages (`nginx-custom-jammy`, `nginx-custom-noble`) can be installed and managed just like official Ubuntu packages, but with the extended functionality that was previously available in nginx-extras and more.

 This script is designed to build Nginx with additional modules for Ubuntu 22.04 (jammy) and 24.04 (noble), creating Debian packages that can be installed using standard apt tools.